-In 2014, Ensemble offered a $30,000 loan together with business advice to Altech.
+In 2014, Ensemble offered an initial loan together with business advice to Altech.
 When Ensemble first met Altech the company had financed and sold 7,000 solar lamps in its first year of operation.
 Ensemble’s loan enabled Altech to purchase 15,000 more solar lamps, and by leveraging our support they were actually able to secure a credit agreement with the importer to increase this order to 32,000.

 From a base in South Kivu, Altech expanded its distribution network to include both North and South Kivu and the full shipment was distributed and sold.
 Their loan was repaid within six months.
-Since then, our loan has been recycled and increased twice (up to $60,000).
+Since then, our loan has been recycled and increased twice.

 In six years, Altech has profitably sold and distributed 150,000 solar lamps through a 12 province distribution network, reaching 500,000 people.
 The lamps are cleaner and safer than kerosene and Altech estimate that each month customers save $5-7.
 Altech now employs 300 staff and sales ambassadors - largely young people aged between 18 and 35.